hen-chow/email-service/README.md

 Due to time-constraints, I wasn't able to address some areas that are crucial to maintaining a good project.
 * Better handling of failover to assign primary and secondary email service providers
 * More comprehensive test coverage - particularly tests need to be written for `app.js` and `email.js`
+* Configure CI service for project as check before deployment
 * Improved handling and logging of each task
 * Separation of concerns between tasks, and utils task to make api calls
 * With implementation of tasks will allow us to introduce strict schema check for each request to ensure that required information is supplied